daedalius/react-ts-storybook-cypress-seed/README.md

 ## What is in the box? 📦

-- Not a Solid🐍 or a 💎🐕
+- Not a Solid 🐍
 - React 17
-- Typescript
+- TypeScript
 - Webpack 5
 - Storybook 6
 - Cypress 9
 - Jest 27
 - React Testing Library
+- Collecting total code-coverage from:
+  - Cypress e2e test runs
+  - Cypress component test runs
+  - Jest test runs

 ✅ Storybook and Cypress run on the Webpack config provided.